siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/base.rst

 The **SiestaBaseWorkChain** also inherits the error codes of the **BaseRestartWorkChain** of the aiida-core distribution.
 For instance, if an unexpected error is raised twice, the workchain finishes with exit code 402, if the maximum number of iterations is reached, error 401 is returned.
-More at ...
+More in the section `BaseRestartWorkChain` of the aiida-core package.